peterkracik/scss-best-practice/README.md

 </div>
 ```

-**In the case you absolutely need 3 words block or element name, or you need to you B__E__E--M, your block is probably too complex and you should create another standalone block**
+**In the case you absolutely need 3 words block or element name, or you need to to use B__E__E--M, your block is probably too complex and you should create another standalone block**

 3. bem class with modifier can't be standalone